 Worried About A Loved One's Ability To Take Care Of Their Own Affairs?

-1. If Your Loved One Is Still Competent
+1. Options For When Your Loved One Is Still Competent

 Decisions need to be made and put in place about managing health care and managing all financial and support issues before your loved one becomes completely incompetent.